 SIMON FRASER / NEWCASTLE GENERAL HOSPITAL / SCIENCE PHOTO LIBRARY SIMON FRASER / NEWCASTLE GENERAL HOSPITAL / SCIENCE PHOTO LIBRARY

 Healthy heart.
-Coloured three-dimensional computed tomography (CT) chest scan revealing a healthy heart (orange, lower centre) in the ribcage (pink).
-Above the heart are the ascending (pink & orange) and descending (blue) aorta, as well as the pulmonary artery (purple) and the oesophagus (olive, upper left).
-The heart is a hollow muscle which pumps deoxygenated blood to the lungs through the pulmonary artery and oxygenated blood to the body through the aorta.
+Coloured three-dimensional (3-D) computed tomography (CT) chest scan revealing a healthy heart (green & blue, lower centre) in the ribcage (purple & yellow).
+Above the heart are the ascending (red) and descending (light blue) aorta, as well as the pulmonary artery (orange) and the oesophagus (tan brown, upper left).
+The heart is a hollow muscle which pumps deoxygenated blood to the lungs through the pulmonary artery and oxygen- rich blood to the body through the aorta.
 Food travels down the oesophagus to the stomach.
-CT scans use X-rays to form "slice" images of the body.
-These are built into a three-dimensional image by computer.
+CT scans use X-rays to form "slice" images of the body, which a computer builds into a 3-D image.

 Model release not required.
 Property release not required.